 The time required to implement a protocol will vary depending on a number of factors, such as skill level, system diversity, environmental conditions, and distance between sample plots.
 The timeframe provided below is an estimate based on completion of a task by a skilled two-person team (i.e., not the time it takes at the beginning of the field season).
 Use this estimate as framework for assessing progress.
-If a task is taking significantly longer than the estimated time, a problem ticket should be submitted.
+If a task is taking significantly longer than the estimated time, use NEON's problem reporting system to notify Science.
 Please note that if sampling at particular locations requires significantly more time than expected, Science may propose to move these sampling locations.

 Field sampling requires two field ecologists for four hours per site plus travel to and from the site.
-There is no domain lab processing associated with this protocol.
+There is 1 hour of domain lab processing for 1 person when DNA samples are collected.
+There is no domain lab processing associated with taxonomy samples in this protocol.

-Title: AOS Protocol and Procedure: Zooplankton Sampling in Lakes Date: 02/13/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: G
+Title: AOS Protocol and Procedure: 2 Date: 12/19/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: H